Best of WWII Public Programs: The Holocaust

 In 1945, one of history’s most notorious figures committed suicide by ingesting cyanide.
 Heinrich Himmler, known for his role in the implementation of the “Final Solution,” is remembered today for his heinous acts across Europe during World War II.

-Join us for an evening of remembrance and reflection as The National WWII Museum commemorates International Holocaust Remembrance Day and the 80th anniversary of the liberation of the Auschwitz concentration camp.
+Join us for an evening of remembrance and reflection to commemorate International Holocaust Remembrance Day.